Date / Time

 These coming developments will indeed have profound implications on many sectors of our economy and society, and this seminar will focus on energy actors and networks.
 While analysis from the International Energy Agency shows that the additional energy demand from EV loads is sizeable but largely manageable, these evolutions bring new challenges for the electric systems in Europe, notably as regards power generation, supply-demand balance or stability of the electric grid.
 Moreover, a large pan-European charging infrastructure has to be financed and developed.

-This seminar will be the occasion to start the discussions with representatives of the European institutions, the energy sector, consumers and the electro mobility industry.
+This seminar was the occasion to start the discussions with representatives of the European institutions, the energy sector, consumers and the electro mobility industry.

 What are the obstacles to ensure the take up of electro-mobility?